10XGenomics/vartrix/README.md

 `--primary-alignments`: Boolean flag -- consider only primary alignments?
 Default: false.

 `--no-duplicates`: Boolean flag -- ignore alignments marked as duplicates?
 Take care when turning this on with scRNA-seq data, as duplicates are marked in that pipeline for every extra read sharing the same UMI/CB pair, which will result in most variant data being lost.
 Default: false.

+### Log level considerations
+The default logging level will only report on errors.
+The next log level, `info`, will report on basic information like the number of variants and barcodes seen, as well as reporting on sites that are problematic in consensus mode.
+In `debug` mode, the constructed haplotypes and alignments for every single read will be reported.
+For large datasets, this can produce an extremely large log file.

+#### Problematic sites
+With the log level set to `info` or higher, upon the final scoring step, VarTrix will report on barcode/variant pairs that are inconsistent for potential manual inspection.
+This situation arises when multiple reads for a given barcode/variant combination have equal alignment scores to both the ref and alt haplotype.
+The most common cause for this is that this location is a multi-allelic site that was not reported as such in the VCF.
+This is most often seen in cancer samples with large copy number expansions.
+In these cases, VarTrix will not consider these reads when populating the matrix.

 ### License